 Journey through Aquatics

 The Swimmer’s ‘journey through aquatics’ starts with FOUNDATION, a programme for developing early years water confidence, which is encouraged through sessions such as ‘parent and baby’ and ‘pre-school’ sessions.
 The emphasis is upon development of very basic motor skills and introduction to water and the swimming environment through fun and games.
-The ‘ASA Duckling’ Awards provide rewards appropriate for this section.
+The ‘Swim England Duckling’ Awards provide rewards appropriate for this section.

 The next stage along the ‘journey’ takes a Swimmer through FUNDAMENTAL MOVEMENT SKILLS, STAGE 1 – 7 of the National Plan for Teaching Swimming.
 There are smaller stepping-stones for Swimmers who are not yet ready for Stage 1 of the NPTS and who may have ADDITIONAL NEEDS requirements in order to progress into Stage 1 of the NPTS.

 LEARN TO SWIM 1 – Developing basic safety awareness, the ‘class’ scenario, basic movement skills and water confidence skills.
 Swimmers may use aids, e.g. arm bands, floats etc.